-North Walsham has two areas for allocated for burials, the Chapel Cemetery situated on Mundesley Road and the Garden of Remembrance situated on Bacton Road.
+North Walsham has two areas for currently allocated for interments, the Chapel Cemetery situated on Mundesley Road and the Garden of Remembrance situated on Bacton Road.

-The gates are open between Dawn and Dusk daily.
+The gates are open between 8am and Dusk daily.

 Application for burial can be made through local undertakers, within North Walsham we have two, but we do not ask that you use them exclusively: